R. D. Burman: Music career

-1961–1969: Early career
+1961–1975: Early career and rise to prominence

-R. D. Burman began his career as a music director with the 1961 film Chhote Nawab, which proved to be a lukewarm success and so his next three ventures, Bhoot Bungla (1965), Teesra Kaun (1965) and Pati Patni (1966).
-He established himself with Vijay Anand's musical mystery film Teesri Manzil (1966), which had Shammi Kapoor and Asha Parekh in the lead.
+R. D. Burman began his career as a music director with the 1961 film Chhote Nawab, which proved to be a lukewarm success and so were his next three ventures, Bhoot Bungla (1965), Teesra Kaun (1965) and Pati Patni (1966).
+He established himself with Vijay Anand's musical mystery film Teesri Manzil (1966), which starred Shammi Kapoor and Asha Parekh in the lead.
 It went on to become a huge success at the box office which was attributed to its superhit songs, "O Haseena Zulfonwali Jane Jahan", "O Mere Sona Re Sona", "Aaja Aaja Main Hoon Pyar Tera", "Deewana Mujhsa Nahin" and "Tumne Mujhe Dekha Hokar Meherban", all of which were featured in the year-end annual list of Binaca Geetmala.
-Also the soundtrack of Teesri Manzil proved to be the seventh best-selling Hindi film album of the 1960s.
+In addition, the soundtrack of Teesri Manzil proved to be the seventh best-selling Hindi film album of the 1960s.